-MMT 122 Mechanical/Industrial CAD (4) Pre-requisite: ENGR 126 or equivalent.
-Focuses on mechanical design principles and practices in various specialized areas of mechanical/industrial drafting.
+(4)Pre-requisite: ENGR 126 or equivalent.
+Focuses on

+mechanical design principles and practices in various specialized areas of mechanical/industrial drafting.
 Topics include bearings and shafts, gearing and cams, threads, fasteners and springs.
 Introduces industrial dimensioning and tolerancing principles is based on ANSI Y14.5M standards.
 Detailed representation is accomplished using two and three dimensional computer aided design techniques.

-MMT 141 Fundamentals of Plastics Technology (3) Pre-requisite: Completion of concurrent enrollment in MMT101.
+Pre-requisite: Completion of concurrent enrollment in MMT101.
 Introduces students to all discipline of plastics converting (extrusion, EBM, ISBM, IM, Vacuum forming, compression molding).
 Covers the equipment related to each discipline (primary and auxiliary), and the materials used along with their properties and applications.
 Students learn about what drives the need for this industry and product life cycles.
 Visits to industry sites are part of the curriculum.
-(4)